 Over-the-counter Medicines for Parrots and for People: Any kind of over-the-counter medicines sold for parrots are useless and may even be dangerous because as your parrot gets sicker, it may be difficult for a veterinarian to get accurate results on tests.
 Parrots should NEVER be given any people medicines.
 The only medications your parrot should ever get should be prescribed by his or her avian veterinarian.
 Human medicines like aspirin, any kind of pain killer - any kind of human medicine can be fatal to parrots.
 There are pain killers for animals that your veterinarian can prescribe if needed.

-Human Dietary & Health Supplements: Be very careful in assuming that any human dietary or health supplement is safe, particularly if it is a "fad" product, for your parrots.
+Human Dietary & Health Supplements: Be very careful in assuming that any medicine, human dietary or health supplement is safe, particularly if it is a "fad" product, for your parrots.
 Do not give your parrot anything without first checking carefully with reliable sources about its safety and the quantity which can be safely consumed.
 I read about an Eclectus that died when he was given Kombucha tea, a fermented drink made with tea, sugar, bacteria, and yeast.

 Physical Dangers: These include but are not limited to ceiling fans, electric cords, Christmas decorations, open toilets, pots on the stove, windows if your parrot flies and has not yet learned the layout of the house, and open liquid containers.
 Ceiling fans can kill a parrot, amputate a wing or foot, and injure the bird in other serious ways.